kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 - Optimized container OS that is fully locked down, most of the filesystem is read-only!
 - Hardened by default with automatic ban for abusive IPs on SSH for instance.
 - Evergreen release, your node will stay valid forever, as it piggy-backs into OpenSUSE Tumbleweed's rolling-release!
-- Automatic updates by default, and if something breaks, it automatically rolls-back, thanks to it uses of BTRFS snapshots.
+- Automatic updates by default and automatically roll-backs if something breaks, thanks to its use of BTRFS snapshots.
 - Supports [Kured](https://github.com/kubereboot/kured) to properly drain and reboot nodes in an HA fashion.

 **Why k3s?**
 - Certified Kubernetes Distribution, it is automatically synced to k8s source.
-- Fast deployment, it is deployed with a single command.
+- Fast deployment, as it is a single binary and can be deployed with a single command.
 - Comes batteries included, with its in-cluster [helm-controller](https://github.com/k3s-io/helm-controller).
-- Easy automatic update, via the [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller).
+- Easy automatic updates, via the [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller).

 ### Features